tjwaggoner/tix-master/README.md

 This will:
 - ✅ Create Unity Catalog resources (catalog, schema, volume)
-- ✅ Fetch 2 years of historical events + 1 year future events
+- ✅ Fetch 6 months of historical events + 1 year future events
 - ✅ Load all venues, attractions, and classifications
 - ✅ Populate the volumes for Bronze layer processing